rutkowskib/deel-be/README.md

 ## Solution

 Solution has been done according to provided readme.
 Tests can be done running npm test.
 They are located in src/routes/test path.
+To run them db has to be created first by running npm run seed.
 There is also swagger generated.
 It can be seen at localhost:3001/api

 ##